BDSKMN/simple-ERC721C-extension/README.md

 Test belows are based on deployed contracts and OpenSea's collection page at testnets (above).

-1. This is what we see at `Creator earnings` tab at OpenSea's collection settings when transfer validator contract is not set -- `getTransferValidator` [returns zero address](https://github.com/0xkuwabatake/simple-ERC721C-extension/blob/main/src/extensions/ERC721TransferValidator.sol#L38).
+1. This is what we see at `Creator earnings` tab at OpenSea's collection settings when transfer validator contract is not set - [`getTransferValidator`](https://github.com/0xkuwabatake/simple-ERC721C-extension/blob/main/src/extensions/ERC721TransferValidator.sol#L38) returns zero address.
 ![1](images/1_when-fees-are-not-configured-but-enforceable.png)

 2. After fees were configured via OpenSea but transfer validator contract has not been set yet.